The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 The MA in Ancient History has a focus on research training that will place students in a strong position for further study for a PhD or for careers outside academia that require research skills.
 The MA provides a full study of the use of a variety of types of evidence that is underpinned by a core module that is focussed on interpretation.
 A wide range of modules in both Greek and Roman History are offered that can be chosen as part of the MA.
 This allows students not only choice, but the ability to specialise in a particular area of the subject.
 Full details.

-Similar to the programme above, but with a term resident in Rome at the American University in Rome, taking core module Rome: Ancient Sites, Excavations and Museum Collections in the Modern City taught by Kent staff, plus one of a range of option modules taught by the AUR focused on ancient history in and around Rome.
-Subject to approval: more information available soon.
+Similar to the programme above, but with a term resident in Rome at the American University of Rome, taking core module Rome: Ancient Sites, Excavations and Museum Collections in the Modern City taught by Kent staff, plus one of a range of option modules taught by the AUR focused on ancient history in and around Rome.
+Full details.

 The MA in the Archaeology of the Transmanche follows a similar structure to the above programme, but includes a regional focus, considering the rich archaeological record of southern and eastern England, the near continent and the southern North Sea hinterland.
 This distinctive Masters offers an opportunity to study what has been a remarkably vibrant and dynamic region, formative in many turns in the history of Europe and which has experienced marked cultural developments and events, traced by buildings, artefacts and landscape change.
 The students taking the Programme will be interested in using it as a preparation for a research degree, for vocational training or for their interest.
 The teaching is geared towards students’ specific interests and career needs where possible.
 Full details.